 - Rim your glass with celery salt, and add ice.

 - Put 2 ounces of your favorite vodka into a shaker, along with ice, 1/2-cup of tomato juice and the juice of a lemon wedge.

 - Add 2 teaspoons of prepared horseradish, splashes of Tabasco sauce and Worcestershire sauce, and pinches of celery salt and freshly-ground pepper.

 - Shake, strain into your glass and garnish with a celery stick and lime wedge.

 If the very idea of starting the day with fried food or another alcoholic drink repulses you, opt for a mild and soothing beverage like milk.
 According to International Milk Genomics, an organization that educates people about the commercial benefits of milk, this classic beverage packs similar electrolyte and carbohydrate content as commercial sports drinks, and protein.

 When you’re in search of hangover help, tradition calls for a bowl of soup.
 Soup packs nutrients and hydrates you without weighing you down.
 The National Institutes of Health suggest a simple bouillon for the morning after, but different cultures recommend other kinds of soup, like miso and menudo.

 Price: $1.98 (Swanson Chicken Broth, 32 ounces)

-One reason you feel awful in the morning is because you're sleep deprived.
+One reason you feel awful in the morning is that you’re sleep-deprived.
 So close the blinds, pull the covers over your head, turn off your phone and go back to sleep.